anaclumos/extracranial/Research/pages/Attention Settings.md

 Four qualities of persuasive technology stand out on which legal experts could construct a definitive argument:

-1. Privileged Information: With sophisticated psychological profiles, thousands of data points, and years of meta-data on every user, social media companies have a comprehensive set of privileged information.
+1. Privileged Information: With sophisticated psychological profiles, thousands of data points, and years of [[meta]]-data on every user, social media companies have a comprehensive set of privileged information.
 2. Statistical Influenceability: If a particular feature or design change influences real-world behaviors with statistical reliability, that's a sound basis for undue influence.
 3. Asymmetry of Power: Facebook's data and its ability to use it to modify user behavior are orders of magnitude greater than the average user's awareness, understanding, and ability to protect themselves from that manipulation.
 4. Lack of Informed Consent: Most users have no clue that an algorithm — let alone weapons-grade behavioral modification technology — is playing against them.
 Facebook's research shows that they can shape emotions and behavior without triggering the users' awareness.